 - Browse and select the folder you share while preparing the backup drive.

 Using System Image to restore is a nuclear option.
 You get back to the same state as you were in last time.
 However, it comes with a drawback.
-If you have created an important file or data after it and deleted, it cannot be restored.
+If you have created an important file or data and deleted it, it cannot be restored.
 We highly recommend using File History, which takes up hourly backup.

 Excellent article, this will come handy.